The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 If you need information about housing benefit because of a low income due to self-isolation please call 01553 616200.

-As there are now no office appointments, please submit all applications through our online services, or post new or renewal applications and/or any paperwork in the letterbox at the King’s Court Council Offices.
+Please submit all applications through our online services, or post new or renewal applications and/or any paperwork in the letterbox at the King’s Court Council Offices.

 If you're a taxi driver, you can find out the latest information on our COVID-19 taxi updates page.

-However, there is a lot of information and advice available on the Lily website.
+There is a lot of information and advice available on the Lily website.

 In order to comply with social distancing advice, they can supply DIY rat and mouse kits to provide a solution for pest issues that are not deemed as an emergency.